 Web search evaluator jobs pay quite decently.
-According to Glassdoor, search engine evaluator salary hovers between $11-$15, depending on which company you work for.
-It also pays to remember that some companies require you to work for minimum hours per week, while others only count the hours they estimate you’ll finish the job (which means any number of hours worked outside the prescribed period will not be credited towards your pay).
+According to Glassdoor, search engine evaluator pay hovers between $11 and $15 per hour, depending on which company you work for.
+It also is important to remember that some companies require you to work for a minimum number of hours per week, while others only pay for the hours they estimate are needed to finish the job (which means any hours worked outside the prescribed period will not be credited towards your pay).

 But overall, for an online job that doesn’t require any special skill or degree, or even search engine evaluation training, this seems like a promising way to make supplemental income.

-As mentioned, there are no special skills required to become a web search evaluator but most companies give applicants an open book exam to determine if you are suitable to the job.
+As mentioned, there are no special skills required to become a web search evaluator but most companies give applicants an open book exam to determine if they are suitable for the job.

-I’ve learned that applicants are given a study guide that contains all the guidelines they need to become an effective search engine evaluator.
+I’ve learned that applicants are given a study guide that contains everything they need to become effective search engine evaluators.

-If you failed the exam, though, you might be able to still retake the test after a specific period of time.
+If you fail the exam, though, you might be able to retake it after a specific period of time has elapsed.

-Once you’re hired, expect to sign a non-disclosure agreement or NDA with your company.
-You might start working right away, or wait until the company assigns with some work.
+Once you’re hired, expect to sign a non-disclosure agreement (NDA) with your company.
+You might start working right away, or have to wait until the company assigns some work.